kimierik/RNK/README.md

 just some language that i made to learn stuff at a lower level. this language is not meant to be used anywhere

 ## supports
 printing numbers to stdout
+functions (primitively)

 ## todo
 variables
-functions
 operands
 cool stuff